 User-defined functions (UDFs) can be added to queries by pointing to a JAR file on HDFS and indicating the Java classpath, which contains the UDF definition.
-After the UDF is
+After the UDF is added here, an Insert UDF button appears in the Query Editor that enables you to add the UDF to your query:

-Figure 6.16.
+Figure 6.15.
 UDF Tab